-During the years ended December 31, 2024 and 2023, we reported net earnings attributable to common stockholders of \$1.22 billion and \$1.53 billion, respectively.
-In addition to the impact of market conditions and the acquisition of the Waggaman ammonia production facility discussed above, certain items affected the comparability of our financial results during the years ended December 31, 2024 and 2023.
+During the years ended December 31, 2023 and 2022, we reported net earnings attributable to common stockholders of \$1.53 billion and \$3.35 billion, respectively.
+In addition to the impact of market conditions and the acquisition of the Waggaman ammonia production facility discussed above, certain items affected the comparability of our financial results during the years ended December 31, 2023 and 2022.
 The following table and related discussion outline these items and their impact on the comparability of our financial results for these periods.
 The descriptions of items below that refer to amounts in the table refer to the pre-tax amounts unless otherwise noted.

-20 024 2 023 Pre-Tax After-Tax (1) Pre-Tax After-Tax (1) (in mi illions) Unrealized net mark-to-market gain on natural gas derivatives (2) \$ (35)) \$ (27) \$ (39)) \$ (30) Impact of employee benefit plan policy change (3) (16)) (13) U.K. operations restructuring - 10 8 Acquisition and integration costs 4 3 39 29 Impairment of equity method investment in PLNL (4) - 43 32 Canada Revenue Agency Competent Authority Matter: Interest expense (income)-net (5) (39)) (38) - -
+20 23 20 22

+Pre-Tax After-Tax (1) Pre-Tax After-Tax (1)

+(in mi llions)

+Unrealized net mark-to-market (gain) loss on natural gas derivatives (2) \$ (39) \$ (30) \$ 41 \$ 31

+Loss on foreign currency transactions, including intercompany loans (3) 28 21

+U.K. operations:

+U.K. long-lived and intangible asset impairment 239 180

+U.K. operations restructuring 10 8 19 14

+Acquisition and integration costs 39 29

+Unrealized gain on embedded derivative liability (3) (14) (11)

+Impairment of equity method investment in PLNL (4) 43 32

+Pension settlement loss and curtailment gains-net (5) 17 13

+Canada Revenue Agency Competent Authority Matter and Transfer pricing positions:

+Interest expense 170 168

+Interest income (29) (22)

+Income tax provision (6) 65

+Loss on debt extinguishment 8 6

-(1) The tax impact is calculated utilizing a marginal effective rate of 23.6% and 23.5% in 2024 and 2023, respectively, except for acquisition and integration costs related to the Waggaman acquisition, which reflects a 24.0% and 26.2% marginal effective rate in 2024 and 2023, respectively.
+The tax impact is calculated utilizing a marginal effective rate of 23.5% in both 2023 and 2022, except for acquisition and integration costs related to the Waggaman acquisition, which reflects a 26.2% marginal effective rate, and U.K. long-lived and intangible asset impairment, which reflects the amount of income tax benefit recognized.
+An income tax benefit for the U.K. goodwill impairment was not recorded as it is nondeductible for income tax purposes.